Imperative Sentences: Definition, Types and 10 Examples

 Follow this easy-to-read guide to learn more about imperative sentences.
 Discover the types and 10 examples that will help you improve your imperative sentence writing.

-A mother isn’t a mother unless she’s authoritative, acts as the boss, and has the power to say anything she pleases.
-She’s the only person who can ask you for water while you’re sleeping or request an errand at any random time.
 The irony is that when you ask her to wake you up at 8 AM, she might wake you up at 7 AM, claiming it’s already 10 AM!

 Let’s rephrase some of the common phrases every mother uses.